-Duffy wins, Merrifield drives in 3 as Royals blank Indians
+Duffy dazzles, Merrifield’s 3 RBIs lift Royals past Indians

 Hahn then retired Franmil Reyes on a hard comebacker that caromed off the right-hander to complete Kansas City’s three-hit shutout and get the save.

+“Every year is a new year,” Duffy said.
+“I had a stretch there where they had my number, especially in this place.
+I had to figure out a lot of things, it just took me a while.”

-Merrifield connected for his third homer in the second inning off Indians starter Logan Allen (0-1).
-Merrifield added his sacrifice fly in the seventh.
+Merrifield connected for his third homer in the second inning off Indians starter Logan Allen (0-1), who grooved a 3-0 pitch that Kansas City’s second baseman pounced upon.

 A three-run deficit was too much for the Indians, who have scored two runs or less in three of their first four games.